Michael Settonni: Personal life

 In 2009, Settonni was a candidate for Middleburg Heights, Ohio City Council, but withdrew after a domestic dispute with his wife, Nancy.

 Awards

-Settonni has earned 8 Emmy awards, 4 Golden Microphone awards and more than a dozen Press Club awards for his television work locally, nationally and internationally.
+Settonni earned 8 Emmy awards, 4 Golden Mike Awards and more than a dozen Press Club awards for his television work locally, nationally and internationally.
 He was also honored by the Center of Mental Retardation with the Media Award for his contributions to creating awareness about the needs of those with disabilities.
 United Cerebral Palsy of Greater Cleveland also named Mr. Settonni volunteer of the year in 2001.